iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 User Story 5, Admin Navigation

 As an admin user
-I see the same links as a registered user
+I see the same links as a visitor
 Plus the following links
 - a link to see all users ("/admin/users")
+- a link to my admin dashboard ("/admin/dashboard")
+- a link to log out ("/logout")

 Minus the following links/info:
+- I do not see a link to log in or register
-- a link to my shopping cart ("/cart")
-- the count of the items in my cart
+- a link to my shopping cart ("/cart") or count of cart items
 ```

 ```